On Solar Air Conditioning--2023 Update

 How do the benefits and implementation of solar air conditioners compare to whole-house solar?

 For many, whole-house solar is the way to go.
 The same decrease in the cost of solar panels and implementation is driving over 6x the annual installed watts now vs. 2012.
 Whole-house solar, in effect, makes your home a node on the grid.
 If your panels are making more power than you currently need, that energy is fed up to the grid, and you’re given whole or partial credit with your utility for supplying this to others on the grid who will use it.
 If it's nighttime or your panels are not creating enough power (due to weather, large temporary demand (maybe caused by air conditioning?), you pull that extra required energy down from the grid.
 To do this, you need an inverter that synchronizes your system to the voltage and frequency of the electricity flowing through the grid, and a net meter supplied by your utility to keep the ‘score’ indicating whether you supplied more energy to your utility or they supplied more to you.
-Such a system may help reduce your grid consumption to almost nil, and, taking into account their cost amortized over time, reduce what you spend on electricity by 30% or more.
-The upside is such systems cover the reduction all of your electrical consumption in one fell swoop with these potentially massive savings for you and for the environment.
-The downsides are i) they’re more of a major commitment financially and aesthetically ii) they require some faith and trust that utility net metering rules for energy credits will stay intact and stable, and this trust hasn't always been warrantediii) this type of system doesn’t work, for safety reasons, when the grid is down, so there’s no power that you can utilize in the event of an outage.
+In the past, such systems have helped reduce user's grid consumption to almost nil, and, taking into account their cost amortized over time, reduced what they spent on electricity by 30% or more.
+The challenge of a net metering system, in addition to the large financial outlay, is that many jurisdictions around the country are changing the rules such that their public utility commissions (and lobbyists from the local utilities) are either shutting down future net metering altogether (as was the case in Nevada in 2015 until this policy was mostly reversed after public outcry) or changing the credit homeowners get for their uploaded energy, such as California's new Net Energy Metering 3.0, which requires those with whole-house solar to upload around 4 kWh of energy to get 1 kWh in credit. iii And, a major point to some: a net metered system doesn’t work, for safety reasons, when the grid is down, so there’s no power that you can utilize in the event of an outage.
+So, many whole-house solar owners are opting for battery storage to limit their need for the grid and to allow their home to be powered up even when the grid is down.
+Although this is expensive, this is becoming more viable as the cost of energy storage with batteries continues to come down.

 Solar air conditioners or heat pumps (which supply not only cool air in the summer but warm air in the winter) have more of a targeted approach, and go after the ‘low-hanging fruit’ of energy consumption, which is the air conditioning (and, to a lesser extent) the heating energy consumed.
 For many users, this one area can be 70%+ of their summer utility bill.
 These units usually are only 12,000 to 24,000 BTU (1 to 2 ton), so they don’t supplant your main air conditioners or heat pumps.
 But what they do, they do well.
 They can keep running all day long for free, or nearly free, depending on the weather, continuously extracting heat.
 They can be placed in an area that is usually too hot (like an attic or upstairs office or a new addition without ductwork), even when the main unit(s) for the house are blasting away.
 This is the simplest and most affordable way to add the benefits of solar savings to that spot.
 Also, some units have batteries and some don’t (more on that momentarily), but the units always work when it’s sunny, regardless if the grid power is down.
 You can imagine the benefits of having a couple of these units on hand when there’s life-threatening heat like there was in Hollywood FL after Hurricane Irmaiv.